 Japan ranks 18th out of 92 countries

-According to a survey conducted by Human Resocia, the average IT technician’s salary in Japan is 42,464 US dollars (approximately 4.3 million yen).
+According to a survey conducted by Human Resocia, the average technician’s salary in Japan is 42,464 US dollars (approximately 4.3 million yen).
 This figure places Japan at 18th out of 92 countries in global salary rankings for IT technicians.
 Japan appears to rank high, but its average IT talent salary is half that in the United States (83,389 US dollars) and is lower than those in European countries.

 The country that saw the highest year-on-year salary growth for IT technicians (38.3%) was Thailand.
 In second place is the northern European country Latvia, which experienced a 26.4% growth.
-Latvia also boasts the largest growing population of IT technicians.
+Latvia also boasts the largest growing population of tech technicians.
 Qatar placed third with 25.1% growth and ranks fourth in the world for the average salary of workers in the ICT industry.
 The IT technician salaries in Japan have increased by 5.9%, placing the country 20th in salary growth rates.
 Given that salaries for IT technicians in Japan are lower than those in the U.S. and European countries, it is difficult to say that this current growth is sufficient.

 Reasons for low salary growth rates

-(1) Japan’s delays in introducing IT
+(1) Japan’s delays in introducing tech

 (2) Japanese IT industry structure

 The Japanese IT industry is numerous in small businesses because outsourcing development projects is a widespread practice.
 Characterized by a pyramid-structure, “multilayer subcontracting” is a system in which the main large company contractors who undertake work directly from ordering parties contracts out some of the work to secondary or tertiary subcontractors.
 Many intermediaries become involved within the process, so engineers belonging to lower levels of this pyramid will have smaller salaries.

 (3) Japan’s seniority-based practices